VeronikaFG/Neighborhood-Map/README.md

 # Instructions to launch and run the app:
 Get started:

--to install this project, you need to clone or download the repository -install all project dependencies with npm install -start the development server with npm start
+- to install this project, you need to clone or download the repository
+- install all project dependencies with npm install
+- start the development server with npm start
--the app will run in localhost:3000
+- the app will run in localhost:3000

 How to use the app in production way: